 Computing

-At hardware level, the computing part of MUST is currently provided by a set of 205 servers supplying around 75000 HEPSPEC06 (57 TFlops) and allowing to run more than 6100 simultaneous computing tasks (jobs), each of them being able to use at least 2 GB of memory.
+At hardware level, the computing part of MUST is currently provided by a set of 200 servers supplying around 100000 HEPSPEC06 (~140 TFlops) and allowing to run more than 7000 simultaneous computing tasks (jobs), each of them being able to use at least 2 GB of memory.
+Over 92 % of computing resources are constantly used, mainly because of the intensive LHC computing.

-Each of these computing servers is connected to 2 separate networks through 1Gb/s interfaces, in order to separate the flow induced by communication between computing servers, from the flow generated by access to data.
+Each of these computing servers is connected through 10Gb/s in order to handle the flow generated by access to data, supporting both IPv4 and IPv6 traffic.

-At software level, the CentOS Linux 7.7 operating system is installed on all MUST elements.
-Ressources are also accessible through grid protocols using UMD-4 middleware.
+At software level, a RHEL9 compatible Linux operating system is installed on all MUST elements.
+Ressources are also accessible through grid protocols using UMD-5 middleware.

 A HPC-compatible platform